AstroDMx Capture - Technical Help

 Many computers have both an xHCI and an EHCI controller, however, as detailed above, some USB2 cameras do not work correctly when connected to a xHCI controller.
 The following procedure will cause the xHCI controller to forward USB2 packets to the EHCI controller which solves this problem.

-Drop to a command prompt and execute the following commands as root.
+Start a terminal session and execute the following commands as root.
 This can be done by typing su or by prefixing the commands with sudo.

 The output will look something like the following, the exact output will be dependent upon your hardware.
 Do not use the information from this sample because it will not work on your system.